Location

 Making a Living

 Most residents live as subsistence farmers.
 They also raise chickens, cows, and pigs to help feed the family.
 Even teachers, whose salaries—extremely modest by the standards of developed countries—greatly exceed the earnings of most locals, devote many hours to raising crops and livestock on their small properties.
-Maize, beans, bananas and tomatoes are grown.
-But the warm and intermittently humid climate and rich soil will accommodate almost any crop, and the more prosperous or ambitious farmers also grow many tropical fruits.
+Maize, beans, bananas and tomatoes are commonly grown, but the warm and intermittently humid climate and rich soil will accommodate almost any crop.
+The more prosperous or ambitious farmers also grow many tropical fruits.
 Crops are transported by oxcart.

 Water